You are in

 What is it?

-In order to be included in the national ranking, in fact, it is also necessary to submit a claim to participate in the call.
+In order to be included in the national ranking it is necessary to submit a claim to participate in the call.

-The Institute, through the Summer stay call for tenders, grants a contribution to cover all or part of the expenses incurred to attend a day summer stay in Italy from June to September.
+The Institute, through the Summer stays call for tenders, grants a contribution to cover all or part of the expenses incurred to attend a day summer stay in Italy from June to September.

 Who is it aimed at?

-The call is addressed to minors aged 3 to 14, children or orphans and equivalent of:
+The call is addressed to minors aged 3 to 14, children or orphans and equivalent of civil servants or civil servant pensioners enrolled in the Unified Scheme of credit and social benefits.

 How does it work?